greenelab/knowledge-graph-review/manuscript.md

 Jonnalagadda et al. used a set of grammar rules inspired by constituency trees to reshape complex sentences with simpler versions [@aJL1tPyy] and these simplified versions were manually curated to determine the presence of a relationship.
 By simplifying sentences this approach achieved high recall, but had low precision [@aJL1tPyy].
 Other approach used simplification techniques to make extraction easier [@15I4QE3J; @7PCrlbDi; @J0VF6x1n; @1HnOwZ1Xq].
-Tudor et al., simplified sentences to detect protein phosphorylation events [@J0VF6x1n].
+Tudor et al. simplified sentences to detect protein phosphorylation events [@J0VF6x1n].
 Their sentence simplifier broke complex sentences that contain multiple protein events into smaller sentences that contain only one distinct event.
 By breaking these sentences down the authors were able to increase their recall; however, sentences that contained ambiguous directionality or multiple phosphorylation events were too complex for the simplifier.
 As a consequence the simplifier missed some relevant sentences [@J0VF6x1n].